pmuens/awesome-serverless/README.md

 - [The serverless guide to AWS re:Invent 2017](https://serverless.com/blog/serverless-guide-aws-reinvent-2017/) - Post about all things serverless at AWS re:invent 2017.
 - [Birth of the NearCloud](http://highscalability.com/blog/2017/11/6/birth-of-the-nearcloud-serverless-crdts-edge-is-the-new-next.html) - Post about the SAE (Serverless@Edge) technology and it's potential.
 - [Functions vs. Containers](https://medium.com/oracledevs/containers-vs-functions-51c879216b97) - Post about the similarities and differences between serverless and container technologies.
+- [Supercharge your serverless with CRDTs at the edge](https://serverless.com/blog/crdt-explained-supercharge-serverless-at-edge/) - What CRDTs are and how they can be used for Serverless@Edge.

 ## Screencasts